 What kind of Student would DCG suit?

-- Students who have taken Tech Graphics to Junior Cert level
+- Students who have taken Technical Graphics to Junior Certificate level

 - Students you have a keen interest in further studies in practical areas of engineering and construction or apprenticeships which include the study of technical drawings

 Design and Communication Graphics is a combination of technical drawing and computer graphics.
 It is examined in two parts:

 - Project CD and Portfolio (40%)